-An administrator, or admin, downloads your solution from AppExchange and installs it into their organization.
-Admins can also customize the solution to further suit their business needs.
-To learn how admins interact with your solution, see the following topic.
+An administrator, or admin, downloads your solution from AppExchange and installs it.
+Admins can customize the solution for your business needs.
+To learn how admins interact with your solution, review this topic:

-Installing a Package on page 94
+Installing a Package on page 95

 How to Sign Up for Test Environments